 Comparison from User Benchmark

 As you can see the Ryzen 3 does have an advantage over the cheap Intel i5.
 But the performance differences in these 2 computers are still minor.
 It all comes down to if you want a cheaper refurbished computer or a build your own which will be brand new and slightly faster.
-Both are great low-cost budget computers for light office and internet task as well as multimedia streaming and photo editing.
+Both are great low-cost budget computers for light office and internet tasks as well as multimedia streaming and photo editing.
 For the price and power, you probably can’t do better.

 The only real difference will be price, operating system, and upgradability.
 We’ll explain below.